Nintynuts/3DMigotoTools/README.md

 #### Generate Asset lifecycle (`Asset` function)

-By entering an asset hash (for a Buffer or Texture), a CSV file will be produced with every usage of that asset over the course of the log.
+By entering an asset hash (for a Buffer or Texture), a CSV file will be produced with every usage in the log.

 Where pipeline state re-use has been active, a distinct list of shaders used over the active period will be written to simplify the output, but be aware that the last use may be after other uses listed below it.